nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Edit a student's information: `edit student`

-Edits a student's information
+Edits a student's information (at least one field (name/tele handle/email) should be provided)

 Format: `edit student m/<module name> i/<student id> n/<edited student name> t/<edited student tele handle> e/<edited student email>`

 Examples:
-* `edit student m/CS2103 i/A0123456A n/John Doe t/@johndoe e/john.doe@u.nus.edu`: Edits student with id
-  A0123456A's information in module CS2103
+* `edit student m/CS2103 i/A0123456A n/John Doe`: Edits the name of the student with id A0123456A in module CS2103 to John Doe
-* `edit student m/CS2100 i/A0123457A n/Amy t/@amylee e/amy@u.nus.edu`: Edits student with id
-  A0123457A's information in module CS2100
+* `edit student m/CS2100 i/A0123457A t/@amylee e/amy@u.nus.edu`: Edits the tele handle and email of the student with id A0123457A in module CS2100 to @amylee and amy@u.nus.edu respectively

 ### Find a student: `find`